Navigation » List of Schools » International College of Health Sciences » Nursing » Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 26

 C The dose will be decreased.

-D The medication will be stopped.
+D The dose will be unchanged.

 Question #2